froboy/yusaopeny_docs/content/en/docs/user-documentation/paragraphs/secondary-description/_index.md

 description: Add a bottom area element with two columns of reusable content for anchoring a page.
 ---

-> Note: This element does not work properly in Carnation.
+> Note: This element does not work properly in Carnation and is considered deprecated.

 ## Example